 You've come to the right place.
-Our welcoming and knowledgeable staff is available to assist with the myriad concerns and issues that affect the lives of the MIT community.
+The MIT HR Center for WorkLife and WellBeing's welcoming and knowledgeable staff is available to assist with the myriad concerns and issues that affect the lives of the MIT community.

 Many of us, regardless of our political views, are distracted by the changes and activities occurring across the country.
 When this much change is occurring around us, it can affect our abilities to think, plan, and stay focused, keep our moods stable and our relationships empathic.

 We have been asking MIT employees what they do when they feel stressed at work.
 Here are some of their ideas.
 We would love to hear from you.
 What do you do to “destress” at work, to get focused, to manage your mood and relationships?

 - Take a walk.
 This can be brief – indoors or, even better, outside.

 - Take some deep breaths – long inhale, and extra-long exhale.
 Make sure you let your shoulders relax as you breathe out.

 - Don’t look at the news during the work day, and turn off your phone alerts.